kurokida/PsychWebTool/docs/howtouse.md

 This is the tutorial to use PsychWebTool.
 This tutorial creates an demo program which present a message, receive a key response and present a circle in your browser.
-Internet connection is not needed except for download, i.e. the program can run offline.
+Internet connection is not needed except for download, i.e. the program can run not only online but also offline.

 # Download
 Please download all files from [GitHub.](https://github.com/kurokida/PsychWebTool){:target="_blank"}